SPE Online Education

 President, EOR Consulting and Vice President, Oilfield Innovation, NeoTek Energy

-Dr. Lanny Schoeling has over 39 years of experience in many technical and managerial positions.
-He is currently President of EOR Consulting. and Vice President of Oilfield Innovation at NeoTek Energy.
-Prior, Lanny was Vice President of Engineering and Technical Development for Kinder Morgan CO2 Company and Chief Reservoir Engineer for Unconventional's at Shell E&P. He holds a Doctorate of Engineering in Petroleum Engineering, Masters in Chemical Engineering, and a Bachelors of Science in Chemistry.
+Dr. Lanny Schoeling has over 40 years of experience in many technical and managerial positions.
+He is currently President of EOR Consulting LLC. and Vice President of Oilfield Innovation at NeoTek Energy.
+Prior, Lanny was Vice President of Engineering and Technical Development for Kinder Morgan CO2 Company and Chief Reservoir Engineer for Unconventional’ s at Shell E&P. He holds a Doctor of Engineering in Petroleum Engineering, and master’s in chemical engineering.
 He is a professional engineer in Texas and Kansas.
-He is a member of the Society of Petroleum Engineers (SPE) and was a distinguished lecturer in 1996 for SPE, author of numerous SPE papers, and technical chairman of the technical program for the 2012 IOR-SPE Tulsa Symposium.
+He is a member of the Society of Petroleum Engineers (SPE) and was a distinguished lecturer in 1996 for SPE, and author of numerous SPE papers.
 In 2016, he was awarded the IOR Pioneer Award at the IOR Conference in Tulsa, OK.
 He is co-inventor on over 20 patents.
 Recently he was appointed a Texas Member to the Interstate Oil and Gas Compact Commission by the State of Texas.
-(IOGCC) and now the Chairman of IOGCC’s ERRT (Energy, Reserves, Research and Technology) Committee that assists regulators with knowledge of technologies.
+(IOGCC).
 Lanny is also on the Distinguished Lecturer Committee which selects future SPE Distinguished Lecturers.

 Senior Researcher, InnoTech Alberta